Vitamin B1 (thiamine or aneurine):

 - Cellular respiration

-- Also involved in the synthesis of thyroid hormones
+- Also involved in thyroid hormone synthesis

-- Promotes the production of red blood cells
+- Promotes red blood cell production

 - Stimulates the immune system

-- Promotes fetal growth during pregnancy
+- Promotes foetal growth during pregnancy

-It is mainly found in the following food sources :
+It is mainly found in the following food sources:

-- Organ meats (liver, kidneys, heart)
+- organ meats (liver, kidney, heart)

 - Organic egg yolk and dairy products

-- The fish
+- fish and shellfish

-- Spinach
+- spinach

 - Asparagus